-4.7.1 The date of manufacture and the shelf life shall be marked clearly in the sequence of year, month, and date, please refer to Appendix A for the formats.
+4.7.1 The date of manufacture and the shelf-life expiration date shall be marked clearly in the sequence of year, month, and date, please refer to Appendix A for the formats.
 Where the date is marked as "see xxx (location) of the packaging", the specific location on the package shall be clearly indicated.
-If the shelf life is one year or more, the date of manufacture does not need to be marked.
-The date marking should be clear, eye-catching, and easy to identify, and shall not be separated from the package and container; it shall not be pasted (on the package), re-printed, or altered.
+If the shelf life is one year or more, the date of manufacture does not need to be marked it can mark only the shelf-life period and shelf-life expiration date.
+The date marking should be clear, eye-catching, and easy to identify, and shall not be separated from the package and container; it shall not be pasted, re-printed, or altered.